 Lincoln City, Oregon, is among the Oregon Coast's most popular destinations, offering everything from kite flying in the summer to storm watching in the winter.
 This coastal town is situated between Tillamook and Newport and, not surprisingly, was named for former U.S. president Abraham Lincoln.
 In 2017, Lincoln City was the first city in the path of totality to view a total solar eclipse.
-Besides rare natural phenomenal, Lincoln City has plenty of other great attractions, ranging from cool shops and galleries, tasty food and drink, visitor attractions, and special events.
+Besides rare natural phenomenal, Lincoln City has plenty of other great attractions, ranging from cool shops and galleries, tasty food and drink, and special events.

 Hit the Beach

 Lincoln City's miles of sandy beach is its primary attraction.
 Kite flying, beach combing, shellfishing, whale watching, and tide pooling are all favorite beach activities, along with walking, wandering, and watching the waves roll in.
 Some hardy souls even surf.
 The beach can be accessed from points all along the coastline.
 Roads End State Recreation Area, at the north edge of the city limits, has limited facilities but wide open beach access.
-Other great options: The "D" River State Wayside, where the river and ocean meet, and Josephine Young Memorial Park, which has picnic areas, bay access, wooded areas, and restrooms.
+Other great options include the "D" River State Wayside, where the river and ocean meet, and Josephine Young Memorial Park, which has picnic areas, bay access, wooded areas, and restrooms.
 The former is a hotspot for kite flying events.

 Go Boating or Paddling on Devil's Lake